votchallenge/trax/docs/api_cpp.rst

    .. cpp:function:: void to_map(std::map<std::string, std::string>& m)

-      Copies values in the properties object into the given dictionary.
+      Copies key-value pairs in the properties object into the given dictionary.

+   .. cpp:function:: void to_vector(std::vector<std::string>& v)

+      Copies keys from the properties object into the given vector.

 Integration example